 \begin{assumption} $Z_m$ are mean zero, uncorrelated random variables with unit variance. \end{assumption} \begin{assumption} $e \sim \mathcal{GP}(0, \mathcal{C})$. \end{assumption} \begin{assumption} $\psi_m$ are orthogonal functions \end{assumption}

-The main difference between the two models is that the functional factor analysis model assumes one common mean, while the functional mixed membership model assumes feature specific means.
-The covariance structure of the two models also differ in that the functional factor analysis models assume that the loadings are mutually independent (assumption \ref{assumption: fun fact1}), while the functional mixed membership model allows for dependence between the features.
+The main difference between the two models is that the functional factor analysis model assumes one common mean, while the functional mixed membership model assumes feature-specific means.
+The covariance structure of the two models also differs in that the functional factor analysis models assume that the loadings are mutually independent (assumption \ref{assumption: fun fact1}), while the functional mixed membership model allows for dependence between features.
 The main differences between the two models can be seen in Table \ref{tab: Fun_Fact_Fun_Mixed}.

 Alternatively, one may desire to use factors in a similar fashion as the allocation parameters in the mixed membership model.
-In that case, we can see that the mean structure between the two models are similar.
+In that case, we can see that the mean structures between the two models are similar.
 In the case of the functional factor analysis model, the mean becomes $\mu(t) + \sum_{m=1}^M Z_m\psi_m(t)$, which is similar to the mean of the functional mixed membership model found in Table \ref{tab: Fun_Fact_Fun_Mixed}.
 The main difference between the two mean structures is the constraint in the functional mixed membership model that the allocation parameters have to lie in the unit simplex.
 While the mean structures are relatively similar, the covariance structures are completely different.
 The functional factor analysis model assumes that there is a common covariance, $\mathcal{C}(t,t')$, for all observations.
 The functional mixed membership model allows for the covariance to change depending on the allocation parameters.